sininen-blue/2526-first-sem/graphics-computing/6plus/day_11.md

 var faces = new Array(24)
 ```

+---

+## Data structure for object representation

-where vertices[i] would contain the x, y, z coordinates of the ith vertex in the list.
+where vertices[i] would contain the x, y, z coordinates of the $i$th vertex in the list.

-Both of these methods work but they fail to capture the essence of the cubes **topology**, only the geometry
+Both of these methods *work* but they fail to capture the essence of the cubes **topology**, only the *geometry*

-If we think of the cube as a polyhedron, a 3d figure with flat polygonal faces, we have an object that has 6 faces
+If we think of the cube as a *polyhedron*, a 3d figure with flat polygonal faces, we have an object that has 6 faces

 - Each of those faces are quadrilaterals that meet at vertices
 - each vertex is shared by 3 faces